Table of Contents

 Real-time Data Analysis

-With advancement in technology and the availability of numerous sources of real-time data, AI-powered HR analytical systems can provide fresh insight at every moment from different perspectives on staffing dynamics.
+With advancements in technology and the availability of numerous sources of real-time data, AI-powered HR analytical systems can provide fresh insight at every moment from different perspectives on staffing dynamics.
 Such real-time visibility allows them to be agile in their decision-making and react quickly to unforeseen challenges or opportunities.

 “A report by McKinsey indicated that companies employing live HR analytics had a 2.3 times higher chance of outpacing their competitors in terms of revenues and profits.”

 HR teams can employ artificial intelligence to identify possible risks in employee turnover, compliance and workforce planning.
-Historical data analysis as well as projection of prospective trends helps the HR professional to take precautionary measures to mitigate risks and disruption.
+Historical data analysis, as well as projection of prospective trends, helps the HR professional to take precautionary measures to mitigate risks and disruption.